-For the average club player, I'd suggest starting in the low to mid-50s and see how that feels.
-Just remember that the tension loss is going to occur pretty quickly and that 55lbs will soon turn in 50lbs so your preferred tension will depend on how often you are prepared to restring your racket.
+I'd suggest starting in the low to mid-50s and seeing how that feels for the average club player.
+Just remember that the tension loss will occur pretty quickly and that 55lbs will soon turn in 50lbs, so your preferred tension will depend on how often you are prepared to restring your racket.

 Have questions about string tension or feel like there's something I've missed or got wrong?
 Let me know in the comments below.